Sirneij/Sirneij/README.md

 </div>

 ---
  Hi, I am John 👋!
-A FullStack Software Engineer with some experience building and deploying, on Linux-based servers (Ubuntu-based mostly), Web Applications with Python (Django), Rust (Warp), HTML, CSS (Pure, Sass, Bootstrap, Tailwind, Bulma, and Materialize) and JavaScript (Vanilla, jQuery, and SvelteKit).
+A FullStack Software Engineer with some experience building and deploying, on Linux-based servers (Debian-based mostly), Web Applications with Python (Django), Rust (Rocket, Warp), HTML, CSS (Pure, Sass, Bootstrap, Tailwind, Bulma, and Materialize) and JavaScript (Vanilla, jQuery, and SvelteKit).
 I have a passion for creating efficient customer-centric software solutions to complex problems.
 I solve real-world challenges by designing, building, and implementing end-to-end systems.
 I am very passionate about Software Engineering and always interested in solving problems regardless of industry.
 Ultimately, it is my dream to be part of a team where I can actively contribute to building what matters while learning and honing my skills.
-- 🔭 I’m currently working on security systems that utilize biometrics for the web.
+- 🔭 I’m currently working on FinTech products,automating some important business tasks.
 - 🌱 I’m currently learning rust and machine learning.
 I love rust's speed and type safe implementation.
 WebAsm is also appealing!
 - 👯 I’m looking to collaborate on rust and python projects.
-- 🤔 I’m looking for help with advanced Data structures and Algorithms.
+- 🤔 I’m looking for help with Data structures and Algorithms.
 - 💬 Ask me about anything on your mind.
 I may have answers, you know...
 - 📫 How to reach me: Contact me via "sirneij at gmail dot com"